szabototo89/create-it/docs/article-full.md

 ## Component factories vs. Higher-order components

-You might be realized that **Component Factories** are very similar to **Higher-order Components**.
+You might have realized that **Component Factories** are very similar to **Higher-order Components**.
 So what is the difference? **Component Factories** could be considered to construct an actual component meanwhile **Higher-order Components** enhances them.
 Component Factories use HOC pattern to do their job, but there is no reason to use anything else.
 That explains the similarity between them.

 ## Middlewares